-Candidates or associates knowingly and supporters acting on their behalf must not participate in the following campaign activities until campaigning officially begins:
+Candidates and supporters acting on their behalf must not participate in the following campaign activities until campaigning officially begins:

-- 1. distribution of printed campaign material to the public, - 2. advertising candidacy by chalk, poster, or other method designed for public viewing, or - 3. making speeches or statements to student organizations or groups of students, or - 4. promoting their candidacy through email, social networking tools, or other digital media.
+- 1. distribution of printed campaign material to the public, - 2. advertising candidacy by chalk, poster, or other method designed for public viewing, - 3. making speeches or statements to student organizations or groups of students, or - 4. promoting their candidacy through email, social networking tools, or other digital media.